PrasanthiKolla28/EDA_Telecom-Customer-Churn/about analysis.md

 Customer Churn Analysis is conducted to predict behavior of the customer to retain.

-Dataset contains 7043 rows (customers) and 21 columns (customer's attributes)
+Dataset contains 7043 rows (customers) and 21 columns (attributes - describing specific aspect of a transaction)

 Information include,
 1. Customers who left within the last month – the column is called Churn